msmid/markdown2docbook/README.md

     `convert($input, 'chapter', '')`
     **WARNING** This usage does not return well-formed document!

-    If you leave second and third argument blank, eg. `convert($input, '','')`, headline grouping will use sect1-6 and no        division and no componont elements are used.
+    If you leave second and third argument blank, eg. `convert($input, '','')`, headline grouping will use sect1-6 and no        division and no component elements are used.
 This also does not produce well-formed document.

   * **read-file(xs:string $uri, xs:string $encoding)**
     Attempts to read a file on path defined by $uri.
 If file can be located and has correct enconding as supplied by second      argument, function returns content of the file as a string.
 Otherwise, it shows error message.
 You can use this to supply     input for convert() functions.